Or: Is the MCU a Meta Narrative Within the On Cinema at the Cinema Universe?

 Likewise, Stephen King’s Dark Tower series includes other Stephen King novels—and King himself—as fictional entities within it.

-On On Cinema and Marvel
+On the On Cinema at the Cinema Universe and the Marvel Cinematic Universe

 Yes, it can be safely said that The Avengers is to On Cinema as Kill Bill is to Pulp Fiction.